SarthikRawal/GamzPect/README.md

 # GamzPect
-A website offering online mini games and blogs about the gaming industry.
+An online hub for mini games and gaming industry insights, providing entertainment and information for gaming enthusiasts and industry aficionados.

 Before starting with this project install all the nesseccary modules (express and mongoose)